zephyrproject-rtos/trusted-firmware-m/docs/design_docs/software/tfm_cooperative_scheduling_rules.rst

 ======================

 On ArmV8-M CPUs, NSPE and SPE share the same physical processing element(PE).
-A TF-M enabled system need to be able to handle asynchronous events (interrupts) regardless of current security state of the PE, and that may lead to scheduling decisions.
+A TF-M enabled systems need to be able to handle asynchronous events (interrupts) regardless of current security state of the PE, and that may lead to scheduling decisions.
 This introduces significant complexity into TF-M. To keep the integrity of (NSPE and SPE) schedulers and call paths between NSPE and SPE,